-All members of a shooting group are responsible to monitor the shooting control and safety of all members in the group, as well as any other persons in the immediate area.
+All members of a shooting group are responsible for monitoring the shooting control and safety of all members in the group and any other persons in the immediate area.

-Indoor 3D Archery AC 10.0.3.1 Safety Officers, who may be Judges, shall be appointed by the Organizing Committee and assigned to monitor and, as necessary, control shooting and safety on Indoor 3D ranges and practice areas.
+Indoor 3D Archery

+Safety Officers, who may be Judges, shall be appointed by the Organizing Committee and assigned to monitor and, as necessary, control shooting and safety on Indoor 3D ranges and practice areas.